George R. Lunn: Spanish-American War

+Return to ministry

 Following his release from the military, Lunn enrolled at Union Theological Seminary—an institution which he felt was less conservative and constraining than was the Princeton Seminary.
 He would graduate from Union Theological Seminary in 1901, finally gaining ordination as a Presbyterian minister.

-Lunn married in May 1901 and upon graduation was called to be the associate pastor of the Lafayette Avenue Presbyterian Church in Brooklyn, New York.
-He would remain there until 1904, at which time he was named the pastor of the First Dutch Reformed Church of Schenectady, New York—the city with which he would become intimately associated.
+Lunn married in May 1901 and upon graduation was called to be the associate pastor of the Lafayette Avenue Presbyterian Church in Brooklyn.
+He would remain there until 1904, at which time he was named the pastor of the First Dutch Reformed Church of Schenectady, New York.

 Political career

 Closely concerned with matters of ethics and poverty, Lunn became a Christian socialist, testifying the social gospel from the pulpit.
 Seeking to eliminate suffering through structural change, Lunn joined the Socialist Party of America and in 1911 he was elected Mayor of Schenectady at the head of the local Socialist ticket.
 His term was marked by a commitment to expansion of the city's parks and playgrounds, establishment of city health centers, and improvements in the local system of public schools and in garbage collections—the classic range of practical programmatic interests later known as sewer socialism.

 During his first term of office, Lunn was invited to speak in support of a strike then in progress in the town of Little Falls, New York.
 He accepted the offer but was denied permission to speak by city officials in a public park.
 Lunn nevertheless attempted to speak, reading from Abraham Lincoln's Gettysburg Address and wound up as one of four people arrested on charges of "inciting to riot"—charges later dropped when the tension of the situation lessened.

 Lunn's first term ran from 1911 to 1913 and he was returned to office for a second two-year term in 1915, again on the ticket of the Socialist Party.
 During his second term of office, Lunn was approached by officials of the Democratic Party and invited to switch parties for a run for United States Congress.